SgtCoDFish/cncf-toc/proposals/incubation/cert-manager.md

 - at least [49 public repositories][ExternalDNSSolvers] implementing an external ACME DNS-01 solver
 - at least [8 public repositories][ExternalIssuers] implementing complete external issuers for certificates

-Finally, we track a few users in a [USERS.md file][USERSmd] on our repository, although that file doesn't fully represent the scale of cert-manager's prominence in clusters today.
+Finally, we offer a place for users to identify themselves in a [USERS.md file][USERSmd] on our repository.

 ### Committer Numbers

-> Have a healthy number of committers
+> Have a healthy number of committers.
+A committer is defined as someone with the commit bit; i.e., someone who can accept contributions to some or all of the project.

-cert-manager currently has 9 maintainers across 3 organisations.
+cert-manager currently has 9 maintainers across 3 organisations, any of whom can accept changes to the codebase.
 Community contributions from many different organizations are very common and gladly received.
+The majority of the maintainers are part of the Jetstack cert-manager team, which has the open source cert-manager project as one of its primary focus points, although there are 2 other maintainers from other organizations - one at Apple, one at Thomas More University in Belgium.

-The [companies-table DevStats dashboard][CompaniesTable] is illustrative.
+The [companies-table DevStats dashboard][CompaniesTable] is illustrative of the number of committers and contributors we have.
 We've seen:

 - 4 different companies which have made over a thousand contributions each,
 - 8 different companies which have made over a hundred contributions each,
 - and over a thousand different companies which have contributed something to the project.

 In 2021, cert-manager saw [102 new first-time-contributors][NewContributors2021] to the project.
-Drilling down, cert-manager v1.7 saw at least 7 different individual community contributors, and one of the major features in that release was [contributed by a community member][ReleaseNotes17].
+Our latest release as of creating this proposal, cert-manager v1.7, saw at least 7 different individual community contributors, and one of the major features in that release was [contributed by a community member][ReleaseNotes17].

 2022 has started strongly too; at the time of writing there have been [21 new contributors][NewContributors2022] already in this calendar year.